+Native integrations are typically built and maintained by a software provider’s engineers and often use application programming interfaces (APIs) to connect platforms.
 The term “native,” in its most technically correct usage, refers to integrations between applications made by the same organization, such as an integration between Google Meet and Google Calendar.
-In practice, “native integration” is also commonly used to refer to integrations which are provided by one of the platforms involved.
+In practice, “native integration” is also commonly used to refer to integrations which are provided by one of the platforms involved in an integration.

 Native integrations of this sort are designed to be as seamless as possible, available within an application’s standard interface.
 They are, in a sense, out-of-the-box solutions to connect two applications.

-Native integrations can also provide insufficient degrees of control for some use cases.
-Native integrations are designed to provide the most commonly used features for the most users.
-But many organizations might require more complex “if/then” interactions, integrations among several different applications in a coordinated workflow, more granular control over data flow or specific compliance features than native integrations can offer.
-In that case, organizations might opt for other integration solutions, such as unified APIs, iPaaS and embedded iPaaS platforms.
+Native integrations might also not offer sufficient control for certain use cases.
+Organizations might require more complex “if/then” interactions, integrations among several different applications in a coordinated workflow, more granular control over data flow, or more specific compliance features than native integrations can offer.
+In such cases, organizations might opt for other integration solutions, such as unified APIs, or iPaaS or embedded iPaaS platforms that enable greater customization and streamline the integration of many applications and systems.

 Sometimes the term “API” is used to differentiate third-party integrations from native, built-in integrations.
 This is misleading, as native integrations often use APIs (commonly REST APIs) to facilitate data exchange.
 Native integration is simply an approach to building integrations.